judexzhu/blog.jude.im/content/post/20230929-Traffic-Policies-in-DestinationRule.md

 ```

 This example configures a `DestinationRule` with a round-robin load balancer, connection pool settings, outlier detection settings, and simple TLS mode for connections to `my-service`.

+Below is a detailed explanation of each field in the provided `trafficPolicy` configuration from above example:

+#### 1. **LoadBalancer**
+   - **Simple: ROUND_ROBIN**
+     - `ROUND_ROBIN`: Each healthy upstream host is selected in sequence, distributing incoming requests evenly across the group of servers.

+#### 2. **ConnectionPool**
+   - **Http:**
+     - **Http1MaxPendingRequests: 100**
+       - This field sets the maximum number of pending HTTP requests to a destination.
+If exceeded, new requests will be denied.
+     - **MaxRequestsPerConnection: 10**
+       - This field sets the maximum number of requests per connection to a backend.
+When this number is reached, the connection is closed.

+#### 3. **OutlierDetection**
+   - **ConsecutiveErrors: 5**
+     - This field sets the number of consecutive 5xx errors before considering an upstream host as an outlier and ejecting it from the healthy backend pool.
+   - **Interval: 5m**
+     - This field specifies the time interval between ejection sweep analysis, meaning Istio checks whether any host should be ejected every 5 minutes.
+   - **BaseEjectionTime: 15m**
+     - This field sets the minimum amount of time a host is ejected.
+It is calculated as `baseEjectionTime * (2 ^ num_ejections)`.
+   - **MaxEjectionPercent: 50**
+     - This field sets the maximum percentage of hosts that can be ejected from the load balancing pool.
+Here, at most 50% of hosts can be ejected.

+#### 4. **TLS**
+   - **Mode: SIMPLE**
+     - This field specifies the TLS mode used when communicating with the upstream service.
+     - `SIMPLE`: TLS is used, but with no client certificate for mutual TLS.

 For more detailed information and examples, you can refer to the [official Istio documentation](https://istio.io/latest/docs/reference/config/networking/destination-rule/#TrafficPolicy).